briantan050/TELUS_IoT_Getting_Started/README.md

 2. Issue the command screen /dev/tty.usbmodemxxxxx 115200 (where xxxxx is for your particular Mac).
 This connects to your device and displays the terminal output with baud rate of 115200.

 #### Windows
-1. Download and install the [Quectel LTE USB Driver](files/Quectel_LTE_Windows_USB_Driver_V1.0.zip)
-2. Using your client of choice (I prefer [Putty](https://www.putty.org/)) open a Serial connection to the COM port the board is using (you can determine this using Windows’ Device Manager), and a Baud Rate of 115200.
-3. Open Tera Term, select "Serial" and "OK" to connect to the board through the COM port.
+1. Open Tera Term, select "Serial" and "OK" to connect to the board through the COM port.
 ![image](https://user-images.githubusercontent.com/53897474/158278744-b73f5299-ce2d-496f-aa3e-79a5b2c78155.png)

-4. In the "Setup" tab, select "Serial port..."
+2. In the "Setup" tab, select "Serial port..."
 ![image](https://user-images.githubusercontent.com/53897474/158279033-26e1a8d9-00e9-4503-ac0a-155b3a9a1e82.png)

-5. Change the "Speed:" setting to "115200" and confirm by selecting "New setting"
+3. Change the "Speed:" setting to "115200" and confirm by selecting "New setting"
 ![image](https://user-images.githubusercontent.com/53897474/158279193-1aaae017-7707-4e1f-bae5-cd48a3263812.png)

 If you don’t see anything in the terminal after following the above steps, press the black “RESET B2” button on the white board, this will reboot the board and should present you with a screen similar to this one in the terminal: